Today, mobile shopping is on the rise.

 We will start with Stripe.

 Stripe is noteworthy and trustworthy mobile payment gateway solution.
-It provides authorization, a checkout feature for mobile as well as desktop, analytics and many more options that every startup or a instant messaging app needs.
+It provides authorization, a checkout feature for mobile as well as desktop, analytics and many more options that every startup or an instant messaging app needs.
 Although, Stripe charges transaction fee between 2.9% and 30 per transaction.

 If you’re developing your chat app like Whatsapp for iOS platform, you can checkout our Apple Pay Using Stripe Guide to understand the implementation process.

 One more important thing that you need to know is about the chat market share is that as per statistics, around 25.2 trillion text messages have been sent across devices by the end of 2016.
-This figure is pretty enough to know the importance of a messaging app in our day-to-day life.
+This figure is pretty enough to know the importance of an instant messaging app in our day-to-day life.

 As mobile apps exceeding the traffic of social media, we can easily predict that chat apps like WhatsApp, Hike, and Messenger are the future of messaging apps in the market.